The Impact of Paper Waste

 - An average of 17% of everything printed is considered waste .

 Using less paper can save your organization money and can also help with several environmental problems.
 Of all trees harvested for industrial use, 42% go to making paper.
-Unfortunately, the degradation of forests is only part of the story.
 The pulp and paper industry is also the largest industrial user of water, the biggest water polluter, and the third largest emitter of global warming pollution in most industrialized nations .

-Paperless Express: This comprehensive and easy to follow guide provides tips and tools for office workers and managers in business, government, and other organizations.
-You will find steps to reduce paper at your desk, in the mail room, by using new technologies, and in many other ways.
+- Paperless Express: This comprehensive and easy to follow guide provides tips and tools for office workers and managers in business, government, and other organizations.
+You will find steps to reduce paper at your desk, in the mail room, by using technology, and in many other ways.